Priyanka Dutt

-Priyanka Dutt Chalasani (born 19 December 1984) is an Indian film producer known for her work in Telugu cinema.
+Chalasani Seshu Priyanka Dutt (born 19 December 1984) is an Indian film producer known for her work in Telugu cinema.
 She is the daughter of C. Ashwini Dutt, a well known Indian film producer and the founder of Vyjayanthi Movies.

 Dutt studied filmmaking at University of California, Los Angeles.
 She made her debut as a filmmaker at the age of 20 by co-producing the film Balu in 2004.
 She is also the founder of Three Angels Studio and has produced a short film titled Yaadon Ki Baraat, which was screened at the 2013 Cannes Film Festival.

 Early life

 Dutt began her career in the film industry by assisting Bombay-based director and advertisement filmmaker Shoojit Sircar in many of his advertisements for various brands.
 She moved to Hyderabad to co-produce movies with her father's banner Vyjayanthi Movies.
 She co-produced three films: Balu (2005), Jai Chiranjeeva (2005), and Shakti (2011).